Pinterest is my FAVORITE way to drive traffic to my blog.

 If you are using Pinterest to promote your website and you are not seeing the traffic you would like, then check to see if you are making these common Pinterest mistakes.

 Pinterest has been very vocal that they want new content being shared on their platform.

-They prefer and favorite news pins over repins.
+They prefer news pins over repins.